 I am in a funk.
 Which can happen from too much pain, fatigue or just from a mood drop.
 We just get in a spot where we are tired of being tired.
 Tired of the pain.
 Tired of thinking about the pain.
+Or just a little sad from the non-functionality you are having.
 And it isn’t a good cycle to get into.
 I used to think I should just ignore it, push through it, don’t think about it… push, push, push.
 But then you just burn through your reserve of energy, burn right out and get sicker.
 No, we actually need to know when things are getting bad we actually need to take care of ourselves.
 We matter.
 Self-care matters.

 We need some self-care STAT in a funk.
 I am an introvert and it reminds me a lot of when I *used* to go out to someplace really busy and hectic and it would make me just drained.
 All the excitement and the people.
 And I would need some serious downtime.
 Some alone time.
 Just me time.
 And chronic illness is a lot like being a super introvert.
 We have some serious reserves of energy and we need some serious downtime.
 We also really need to take care of ourselves because it helps manage our mood.
 And our mood can take a real hit from the pain and stress.

 So I narrow my focus when I am in a funk.
 To focus on things that will make me feel better in any way shape or form.